Menu

 This geothermal bath complex is ideally situated for when you’re exploring Iceland’s Golden Circle.

-Featuring a café and geothermal bakery (where bread is cooked in the ground), Fontana is a fantastic place to spend the day.
+Featuring a café and a geothermal bakery (where bread is cooked in the ground), Fontana is a fantastic place to spend the day.
 For the ultimate experience, take a dip in the lake before heading into the sauna or steam bath.
 This kind of cold-water immersion is said to have numerous health benefits!

 3. Reykjadalur geothermal river